nushell/nushell.github.io/contributor-book/philosophy_0_80.md

 ### Pipelines

 Nushell takes the Unix philosophy of pipelines to heart.
 Commands should be built with the intent of composition.
-Nushell leverages this composition via the use of pipes (`|`), just like Unix pipelines.
+Nushell enables composition via the use of pipes (`|`), just like Unix pipelines.

 Composing commands, both built-in and user-defined, is a core piece of Nushell.
 The design of Nushell and its standard library must support both easily composing commands as well as allowing the user to easily create compose-able commands.